matteo-rizzo/reentrancy-detection-benchmarks/README.md

       * This is a separate, novel collection of **150 handcrafted or carefully selected contracts.**
       * It is constructed to cover a **defined systematization of reentrancy scenarios**, focusing on patterns that are subtle, involve modern Solidity features, or exhibit complex control flows, thus challenging existing detectors.
-      * All 150 TRS contracts were **manually created and/or verified** according to our systematization, with their labels (reentrant/safe within the context of the specific scenario) confirmed.
+      * All 150 reentrancy scenarios were **manually created and/or verified** according to our systematization, with their labels (reentrant/safe within the context of the specific scenario) confirmed.
+        - In the `0_8` subfolder all Solidity source files are collected
+        - In the `bins` subfolder all binary compiled files are collected in hex format
+        - Multiple `.csv` files contain the results of the analyzer tool (launched through Smartbugs)

 -----